rubyjs/therubyracer/README.md

 ## FEATURES

-* Evaluate Javascript from with in Ruby
+* Evaluate Javascript from within Ruby
 * Embed your Ruby objects into the Javascript world
 * Manipulate JavaScript objects and call JavaScript functions from Ruby
 * API compatible with the The Ruby Rhino (for JRuby: http://github.com/cowboyd/therubyrhino)